 - Poor quality photo.
 Don’t use pictures that are blurry, grainy, dark, blown out, or that otherwise make it difficult to see you.
 It makes you look lazy and careless.

 - Poorly cropped photo.
-Don’t use a picture that was taken from too far away, and please don’t use a picture of multiple people cropped to show just your face.
+Don’t use a picture that was taken from too far away, and please don’t use a picture of multiple people cropped to show just your face (save that for your dating profile).

-- Out of date photo.
-This becomes more of an issue as you advance in your career, but even as a college student, the way you look can change a lot from freshman to senior year of college.
-Try to keep your photo as current looking as possible.
+- Outdated photo.
+This becomes more of an issue as you advance in your career.
+But even as a college student, the way you look can change a lot from freshman to senior year of college.
+Try to keep your photo as current as possible.
 This can also apply if you had facial hair in the picture and then shaved it all off (or vice versa).

 2. Write Your Intro